danielhenrymantilla/safe-manually-drop.rs/src/appendix.md

   - Starting from the latter bullet, this part can be solved in one of two ways:

-      - as a library abstraction, by having the fields be [`ManuallyDrop`]-wrapped, since that effectively disables the structurally inherited drop glue for that field (so if it is done for each and every field we have effectively gotten rid of all of the structurally inherited drop glue);
+      - as a library abstraction, by having the fields be [`ManuallyDrop`]-wrapped, since that effectively disables the structurally inherited drop glue for that field (so, if it is done for each and every field, we will have effectively gotten rid of all of the structurally inherited drop glue);

       - as a language tweak, it would be trivial for the language to just stop injecting the structurally-inherited drop glue if the trait overriding the _whole_ drop glue were to be present;

-  - Then, back to the former bullet, in order to avoid the infinite recursion of `self` drop issue, the solution is simply a matter of picking the owned types involved with a bit more of
-    _finesse_: rather than getting full, owned, access to `self: Self` on `drop()`, we'd be getting per field, owned access, to each field type.
+  - Then, back to the former bullet, in order to avoid the infinite recursion of `self` drop issue, the solution is simply a matter of picking the owned types involved with a bit more _finesse_: rather than getting full, owned, access to `self: Self` on `drop()`, we'd be getting per field, owned access, to each field type.

 So here is what such a trait could look like: